ilbers/isar/doc/user_manual.md

  - `ubi-img` - A image for use on mtd nand partitions employing UBI
  - `vm-img` - A image for use on VirtualBox or VMware

-There are several image types can be listed in `IMAGE_TYPE` divided by space.
+There are several image types can be listed in `IMAGE_FSTYPES` divided by space.

 Instead of setting multiple image types in one target, user can also use [multiconfig](#building-target-images-for-multiple-configurations) feature and specify